Jonny Bairstow set for England Test recall in Sri Lanka but Jofra Archer likely to be rested for January series

 The squad for that trip will be announced on Friday, with Jonny Bairstow expected to be recalled, Jofra Archer expected to be rested and Adil Rashid's absence from the Test arena set to extend.

 Bairstow has played 70 Tests for England but none since December 2019.
-However, with Ollie Pope missing the Sri Lanka tour due to a shoulder injury, Bairstow is set to return as a specialist batsman, with Jos Buttler keeping the gloves and Ben Foakes travelling as back-up gloveman.
+However, with Ollie Pope looking likely to miss the Sri Lanka tour due to a shoulder injury, Bairstow is set to return as a specialist batsman, with Jos Buttler keeping the gloves and Ben Foakes travelling as back-up gloveman.

 Bairstow's Test comeback seemed all but certain as soon as he withdrew from his Big Bash stint with Melbourne Stars, with the franchise's coach, David Hussey, saying: "We're disappointed Jonny won't be able to link up with us but we wish him well on his recall and England's winter tours."